MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/limitations-canvas-apps.md

 # Mobile offline limitations for canvas apps

 Before you set up the mobile app in offline mode, be sure to read through the following limitations.
-We recommend that you also review [Best practices to use an app for offline](best-practices-offline.md) and [Optimize the offline profile](mobile-offline-guidelines.md).
+We recommend that you also review [Best practices for developing an app for offline use](best-practices-offline.md) and [Optimize the offline profile](mobile-offline-guidelines.md).

 ## Limitations and known issues